We strongly recommend that international students apply no later than round 3.

 Where to find it on the application: My Application > Program Materials > Documents

-Upload your Statement of Purpose in the “Program Materials” section of the application under the tab “Documents.”
+Upload your Personal Statement in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Personal Statement”.

 Optional Essay – 250 words or less